20 things to do in Manhattan

 12. Journey to the heart of Harlem at a Gospel Mass

 A stroll through Harlem is a must during your visit to Manhattan.
-This area of the city is related to the African-American community and in its beginnings it had an impressive artistic effervescence in dance, painting and music.
+This area of the city is linked to the African-American community and in its beginnings had an impressive artistic effervescence in dance, painting and music.
 In fact, in Harlem began his artistic career great stars of the song as Ella Fitzgerald, Michael Jackson, Aretha Franklin and James Brown.
 Here are the best places to listen to live music in Harlem.

 What to do in Harlem